 Recruiters and hiring managers look for candidates who can jump right in on the first day of work and start helping the company achieve its goals.
 That means finding people with the right technical skills to get the job done.

 Many technical skills require training and experience to master.
 They are also typically a type of hard skill.
 Hard skills are those that can be taught in a classroom, and can be defined, evaluated, and measured (as opposed to soft skills, which are personal attributes that help you succeed at work).

 Technical skills are the abilities and knowledge needed to perform specific tasks.
 They are practical, and often relate to mechanical, information technology, mathematical, or scientific tasks.
-Some examples include knowledge of programming languages, mechanical equipment, or tools.
+Some examples include knowledge of programming languages, design programs, mechanical equipment, or tools.